Dedalus Poppy: Design and development

 The Poppy is powered by an 18.6 kW (25 hp) KFM 107E flat twin two-stroke engine.
 Its single-seat cabin is under the wings.
 It has a fixed, conventional undercarriage with mainwheels on cantilever legs attached to the lower fuselage.

 The first flight was in May 1984.

 Operational history

-The Poppy was a homebuild aircraft, with kits available.
+The Poppy was a homebuilt aircraft, with kits available.
 Build time was about 300 hrs.
 In 1992 "many" Poppys were flying, though by mid-2010 only one remained on the registers of European countries west of Russia.